roilo/project_lovelace/README.md

 # Project Lovelace
-My very first programming project (Created in 2015, last major update in 2016).
+My very first programming project (Created in February 2015, last major update in January 2016).

 **This project is a text-based gladiatorial combat game made in Python.**